 Most recently Mr. Schad was Majority Counsel to the Erie County Legislature where he provided counsel on matters related to the Erie County Charter and state and federal laws impacting the operation of county government.

-Mr. Jann currently resides in the Town of Aurora with his wife Barbara.
-They have four adult children and nine grandchildren.
+Mr. Jones currently resides with his wife in the Town of Cheektowaga.
+They have two children and five grandchildren.

 ROBERT J. LICHTENTHAL, JR.